- Home Performance Audit

 Improved Indoor Air Quality

-Air sealing will prevent moisture and pollution from making its way into your home.
+Air sealing prevents moisture and pollution from making its way into your home.
 This reduces the chances for mold growth and other indoor air quality issues, so you and your family can breathe easier.

-Air Sealing: The gaps and cracks illuminated by the infrared thermal imaging can be sealed to keep outside air from seeping in.
+The gaps and cracks illuminated by the infrared thermal imaging will be sealed to keep outside air from seeping in.

-Duct Sealing: Sealing ductwork can provide benefits in many ways.
-Sealed ductwork keeps allergens, dust and other contaminants from circulating through your home.
-Once the ductwork is sealed, adding insulation to ductwork in basements and attics can conserve energy and allow your home's HVAC systems to function properly.
+We’ll seal your ductwork to keep allergens, dust, and other contaminants from circulating through your home.
+Once your ductwork is sealed, we can also add insulation to your ductwork in basements and attics to conserve energy and allow your home's HVAC systems to function properly.

 We’ll seal air leaks around windows and doors, electrical outlets, vents, and more and install new insulation as needed — either dense-pack cellulose/fiberglass or spray foam — to improve home comfort and efficiency.

 We’ll install ventilation in the attic to prevent ice dams in the winter and vent out excess heat in the summer.
 This is especially important for well sealed homes.

 Often, we see kitchen and bathroom ductwork that is improperly installed or that vents air within the home rather than outside.
 We’ll correct and properly seal these ventilation ducts to prevent moisture buildup and mold.